HbbTV-Association/ReferenceApplication/doc/integration.md

 Menu module.
 Main functionality to maintain menu structure of the catalogue app for video content, actions and submenus.
+Here is structure [datamodel] documented.
 Menu structure for catalogue is configured in configuration file.
 For real-world application configuration file may be replaced with backend api to produce similar json.

 	src/catalogue/menu.js
-	src/catalogue/config.json
+	src/catalogue/[config.json]

 Navigation.
 Common keymapping, event listeners and navigation functionality